Vincent2311/CS142_Assignments/README.md

 # CS142_Assignments
-I'll upload them once I finished all the assignments Still working
+I'll upload them in sequence once I finished the assignments.
+Still working.
+Some messy notes will be uploaded alongside.